 This means that, if you have a large pension pot, taking it all in one go might land you with a significant tax bill.
 It could even push you into a higher tax bracket for that year.
-To learn more about how your pension income is taxed you will find 'A guide to income tax and your pension' in our online literature library at quilter.com/documents/

 When you take your cash, you'll probably pay tax at the 'emergency tax' level.
 If this happens, you'll probably need to claim back money from HMRC.